RRSP – Registered Retirement Savings Plan

 Save on taxes:

-Your contributions reduce your taxes and you can reinvest your refund.
+Your contributions reduce your taxes and you can reinvest tax refunds.

 Financial tip: